-The Board of Directors ("the Board") of APB Resources Berhad acknowledges the importance of having a sound system of internal control, risk management processes and best practises to good corporate governance.
+The Board of Directors of APB Resources Berhad ("the Board") acknowledges the importance of having a sound system of internal control and risk management processes.
 The Board affirms that it is their responsibility to maintain a sound system of internal control that provides reasonable assurance in monitoring the effectiveness and efficiency of operations, reliability of management and financial reporting, and compliance with applicable laws and regulations.

 The Board also recognises that reviewing the adequacy and integrity of APB Resources Berhad ("the Company") and its subsidiary companies' ("the Group") system of internal control is a concerted and continuous process.
-It should be noted that system of internal control are designed to manage rather than to eliminate risks of failure to achieve the Group's business objectives.
+It should be noted that system of internal control is designed to manage rather than to eliminate risks of failure to achieve the Group's business objectives.
 This is due to the limitations that are inherent in any system of internal control.
 Therefore, the Group's system of internal control can only provide a reasonable and not absolute assurance against material misstatement of management and financial information or against financial losses or against fraud.